November 23, 2020

 Measuring dew point with smart sensing technology

 With input from various growers, 30MHz has succeeded in making dew point management simpler, less labour-intensive, while improving accuracy and accounting for climate inequality throughout greenhouses.
-A combination of smart sensors, including the dew point sensor, the temperature/humidity sensor and the pointed temperature sensor enable farmers to determine the dew point in the immediate vicinity of a plant or fruit and to immediately combine this with the current real-time object temperature of the plant or fruit.
-All data is easily viewable in the ZENSIE dashboard.
+A combination of smart sensors, including the pointed micro climate sensor, the temperature/humidity sensor and the pointed temperature sensor enable farmers to determine the dew point in the immediate vicinity of a plant or fruit and to immediately combine this with the current real-time object temperature of the plant or fruit.
+All data is easily viewable in the dashboard.

 Want to know more about measuring dew point in your greenhouse?
 Have questions for growers already using smart sensing technology to optimize their crops?
 Get in touch below.